 Light Echo (2009)

-Publication of a collaborative installation by artist Dianne Bos and astronomer Doug Welch, intended to recreate a 17th century supernovae.
+Brochure for a collaborative installation by artist Dianne Bos and astronomer Doug Welch, intended to recreate a 17th century supernovae.
 Foreword by Carol Podedworny.
 Essays by Dianne Bos and Doug Welch.

 McMaster Museum of Art (05/2010) 12 pp